ietf-wg-masque/draft-ietf-masque-connect-udp-listen/draft-ietf-masque-connect-udp-listen.md

 that both it and its peer have opened a Context ID for the same tuple, the endpoint MUST close the Context ID that was opened by the proxy.
-If an endpoint receives a COMPRESSION_ASSIGN capsule whose tuple matches another open Context ID, it MUST treat the capsule as malformed.
+If an endpoint receives a COMPRESSION_ASSIGN capsule whose tuple matches another open Context ID that was opened by its peer, it MUST treat the capsule as malformed.

 Endpoints MAY pre-emptively use Context IDs not yet acknowledged by the peer via COMPRESSION_ACK, knowing that those HTTP Datagrams can be dropped if